 - Next, she went to Coinbase (a cryptocurrency exchange) and opened an account – no problem.
 However, when she went to purchase the Bitcoin by using her Chase Visa and a Chase Debit card, both cards were declined.

 - What’s the problem?
 Were these platforms completely overloaded with demand?
 Both Coinbase and Kraken (another exchange) had experienced outages due to heavy volume in the recent past.

-Newcomer investors of Bitcoin have overwhelmed the systems of many crypto-exchanges.
-For most the minimum order is $1,000 in advance of the transaction.
-It’s the old FOMO in action (fear-of-missing-out) on the part of retail investors and they are entering the world of cryptocurrencies in droves.
+Newcomer investors of Bitcoin have overwhelmed the systems of many crypto exchanges.
+For most, the minimum order is $1,000 in advance of the transaction.
+It’s FOMO in mass on the part of retail investors and they are entering the world of cryptocurrencies in droves.